brutusin/flea-db/README.md

 This is how it works:
 * **On instantiation**: A `JsonSchema` (from  [JSON SPI](https://github.com/brutusin/commons/blob/master/README.md#json-spi)) and an index folder are passed depending on whether the database is new and/or persistent.
 Then the JSON schema (passed or readed from the existing database `flea.json` descriptor file) is processed, looking for its [`index`](#json-schema-extension) properties, and finally a database [Schema](src/main/java/org/brutusin/fleadb/Schema.java) is created.
 * **On storing**: The passed `JsonNode` record is validated against the JSON schema.
 Then a [JsonTransformer](src/main/java/org/brutusin/fleadb/impl/JsonTransformer.java) instance (making use of the processed database schema) transforms the records in terms understandable by Lucene (Document, Fields, FacetField ...) and finally the storage is delegated to the Lucene API.
-* **On querying**:
+* **On commit**: Underlying index and taxonomy writters are commited and searchers are refreshed to reflect the changes.
-The [Query](src/main/java/org/brutusin/fleadb/query) and [Sort](src/main/java/org/brutusin/fleadb/sort/Sort.java) objects are transformed into terms understandable by Lucene making use of the database schema.
+* **On querying**: The [Query](src/main/java/org/brutusin/fleadb/query) and [Sort](src/main/java/org/brutusin/fleadb/sort/Sort.java) objects are transformed into terms understandable by Lucene making use of the database schema.
 The returned [Paginator](src/main/java/org/brutusin/fleadb/pagination) is basically a wrapper around the underlying luecene `IndexSearcher` and `Query` objects that lazily (on demand) performs searches to the index.

 Example:
 ```java